mahboubehfaghih/challenge-mole/README.md

 ## CNN Model:
 I used the Keras Sequential API, where you have just to add one layer at a time, starting from the input.
+I need to set up a score function, a loss function and an optimisation algorithm.
+Data Augmentation to avoid overfitting problem. finally I fit the model.

 ## Installation
 ## Python version